Cross-Cutting Theme:

 1. engage with stakeholders thoughtfully, value their knowledge, develop trusting relationships, respect cultural and local contexts, and seek shared outcomes.

-2. collaborate with the CEWH and their Commonwealth environmental water delivery partners to ensure that the outcomes from monitoring, evaluation and research are informative and meet their needs.
+2. collaborate with the CEWH and their environmental water delivery partners to ensure that the outcomes from monitoring, evaluation and research are informative and meet their needs.

 3. explain how Flow-MER supports the delivery of water for the environment so that it can benefit the Murray-Darling Basin’s rivers and communities.